 Whether it’s aggression, barking, digging, house soiling, pulling on leash, senior dog behavior and wellness, compulsive disorders, or anything in between, our Certified Professional Dog Trainer can help you manage and change those unwanted behaviors, so you can enjoy your canine companion to the fullest!
 Serious behavior problems demand a serious trainer.
 Animal behavior and learning is a scientific field of study, and Christine is a qualified and educated professional in canine learning and behavior, and has earned Pat Miller Certifications in Canine Behavior, Behavior Modification, and Canine Aggression.
 So if you are serious about getting help for your dog’s behavior problems, we are serious about helping you.
 All training and behavior modification for your beloved family companion will be scientifically sound, rewards-based and force-free.
 For more about what this all means, please visit our training methods page.

 How to Schedule a Consultation

 If you would like help modifying your dog’s unwanted behaviors, please begin by scheduling a consultation using the form at the bottom of this page, and the trainer will contact you within 1 business day to discuss your dog’s behavior and schedule a consultation.
 A consultation session is required for all new clients, and the consultation fee is $225.
-At the consultation, the trainer will assess your dog’s behavior, and we will discuss your goals for the dog’s behavior.
-The trainer will get you up and running with immediate management solutions to prevent further aggression, and work with you to decide on a training program that is right for you.
+At the consultation, the trainer will assess your dog’s behavior, discuss goals for your dog’s future behavior, get immediate management solutions up and running to stop the problem, and discuss training solutions that are right for you.